PrefectHQ/prefect/docs/guides/prefect-deploy.md

     If you are familiar with the deployment creation mechanics with `.serve`, you will notice that `.deploy` is very similar. `.deploy` just requires a work pool name and has a number of parameters dealing with flow-code storage for Docker images.

-    Additionally, if you don't specify an image to use for your flow, you must to specify where to pull the flow code from at runtime with the `from_source` method, whereas `from_source` is optional with `.serve`.
+    Unlike `.serve`, if you don't specify an image to use for your flow, you must to specify where to pull the flow code from at runtime with the `from_source` method, whereas `from_source` is optional with `.serve`.

     ### Additional configuration with `.deploy`

-    Most of our examples thus far have shown options for where to store your flow code.
+    Our examples thus far have explored options for where to store flow code.
-    Let's turn attention to other configuration option for our deployment.
+    Let's turn our attention to other deployment configuration options.

     To pass parameters to your flow, you can use the `parameters` argument in the `.deploy` method.
 Just pass in a dictionary of key-value pairs.